MedChaabane/deepRAM/README.md

                         path for test data containing test sequences with or without label
   --data_type DATA_TYPE
-                        type of data: DNA or RNA --train TRAIN         use this option for automatic calibration, training model using train_data and predict labels for test_data
+                        type of data: DNA or RNA. default: DNA --train TRAIN         use this option for automatic calibration, training model using train_data and predict labels for test_data. default: True --predict_only PREDICT_ONLY
-  --predict_only PREDICT_ONLY
-                        use this option to load pretrained model (found in model_path) and use it to predict test sequences (train will be set to False).
+                        use this option to load pretrained model (found in model_path) and use it to predict test sequences (train will be set to False). default: False --evaluate_performance EVALUATE_PERFORMANCE
-  --evaluate_performance EVALUATE_PERFORMANCE
                         use this option to calculate AUC on test_data.
-If True, test_data should be format: sequence label --models_dir MODELS_DIR
+If True, test_data should be format: sequence label.
+                        default: False
+  --models_dir MODELS_DIR
                         The directory to save the trained models for future prediction including best hyperparameters and
-                        embedding model
-  --model_path MODEL_PATH
+                        embedding model. default: models/ --model_path MODEL_PATH
                         If train is set to True, This path will be used to save your best model.
-If train is set to False, this path should have the model that you want to use for prediction
+If train is set to False, this path should have the model that you want to use for prediction. default: BestModel.pkl --motif MOTIF         use this option to generate motif logos. default:
+                        False
-  --motif MOTIF         use this option to generate motif logos --motif_dir MOTIF_DIR
+  --motif_dir MOTIF_DIR
-                        directory to save motifs logos --tomtom_dir TOMTOM_DIR
+                        directory to save motifs logos. default: motifs --tomtom_dir TOMTOM_DIR
                         directory of TOMTOM, i.e:meme-5.0.3/src/tomtom --out_file OUT_FILE   The output file used to store the prediction probability of testing data --Embedding EMBEDDING
-                        Use embedding layer: True or False --Conv CONV           Use conv layer: True or False --RNN RNN             Use RNN layer: True or False --RNN_type RNN_TYPE   RNN type: LSTM or GRU or BiLSTM or BiGRU --kmer_len KMER_LEN   length of kmer used for embedding layer, default=3 --stride STRIDE       stride used for embedding layer, default=1 --word2vec_train WORD2VEC_TRAIN
+                        Use embedding layer: True or False. default: False --Conv CONV           Use conv layer: True or False. default: True --RNN RNN             Use RNN layer: True or False. default: False --RNN_type RNN_TYPE   RNN type: LSTM or GRU or BiLSTM or BiGRU. default:
+                        BiLSTM
+  --kmer_len KMER_LEN   length of kmer used for embedding layer, default= 3 --stride STRIDE       stride used for embedding layer, default= 1 --word2vec_train WORD2VEC_TRAIN
                         set it to False if you have already trained word2vec model.
 If you set it to False, you need to specify the path for word2vec model in word2vec_model argument.
+                        default: True
   --word2vec_model WORD2VEC_MODEL
                         If word2vec_train is set to True, This path will be used to save your word2vec model.
-If word2vec_train is set to False, this path should have the word2vec model that you want to use for embedding layer --conv_layers CONV_LAYERS
+If word2vec_train is set to False, this path should have the word2vec model that you want to use for embedding layer. default: word2vec
+  --conv_layers CONV_LAYERS
-                        number of convolutional modules --dilation DILATION   the spacing between kernel elements for convolutional modules (except the first convolutional module) --RNN_layers RNN_LAYERS
+                        number of convolutional modules. default= 1 --dilation DILATION   the spacing between kernel elements for convolutional modules (except the first convolutional module).
+                        default= 1
+  --RNN_layers RNN_LAYERS
-                        number of RNN layers
+                        number of RNN layers. default= 1
 ```

 ## Motifs identification and visualization